 Don’t let anyone tell you there’s only one way to learn.

 The Vedic approach to meditation was meant to be easy and accessible for people in the real world.
 And that’s why I take a flexible approach to teaching.
 So you can take your Vedic Meditation course in-person, or you can take it over Zoom.
 Or you can take the online FLOW Meditation Course at your own pace.
 All are great, effective ways to learn.
 And whichever option you choose you’ll get plenty of direct support from me to answer questions, refine instruction and help you overcome any obstacles you might bump up against in making meditation a regular practice.
+If you decide to learn it will be my honor to share this teaching with you.

 STEP 1